joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 ## Dynamic exports

 Dynamically-added exports cannot be directly translated to ESM.
 ESM exports are static and must be known at compile time.

-Instead, use a static export shape with `undefined` placeholders and conditionally initialize the bindings.
+One typical approximation is to use a static export shape with `undefined` placeholders and conditionally initialize the bindings.

 For example, this CommonJS pattern: